foundry-rs/book/src/forge/writing-tests.md

     ```
 <br>

+Tests are deployed to `0xb4c79dab8f259c7aee6e5b2aa729821864227e84`.
+If you deploy a contract within your test, then `0xb4c...7e84` will be its deployer.
+If the contract deployed within a test gives special permissions to its deployer, such as `Ownable.sol`'s `onlyOwner` modifier, then the test contract `0xb4c...7e84` will have those permissions.

 It is possible to use other testing libraries or roll your own.
 For example, if you find yourself lacking a special type of assertion, you could extend `ds-test`.

 > 📚 **Reference**